BradKnowles/value-string/README.md

 // returns "1,5" (comma-separated) due to the current culture. var value = ValueString.Of(1.5);

-// ValueString.As method uses the invariant culture by default.
+// "As" method uses the invariant culture by default.
 // It also has an overload accepting an IFormatProvider. var number = value.As<double>(); // Calls double.Parse.

-// Nullable<T> values are supported.
-value = ValueString.Of(default(double?));
+// Nullable values are supported. value = ValueString.Of(default(double?));
 number = value.As<double>(); // Throws an InvalidCastException.
 var nullable = value.As<double?>(); // null.

-// Enums are supported (flag enums too). value = ValueString.Of("Red"); // Enum field name. var red = value.As<ConsoleColor>();
+// Enums are supported.
+value = ValueString.Of("Red"); // Enum field name.
+var red = value.As<ConsoleColor>();

 value = ValueString.Of("12"); // Enum field value.
 var green = value.As<ConsoleColor>();

+// You can also cast a "dynamic" ValueString to the target type directly. dynamic d = value;
+number = (double)d;

-// ValueString.Is is just like ValueString.As, but
-// calls the type's TryParse method instead of Parse. value = ValueString.Of("1.1.1.1");
+// "Is" is just like "As", but calls the type's TryParse method instead of Parse. value = ValueString.Of("1.1.1.1");
 if (value.Is(out IPAddress address)) // Calls IPAddress.TryParse.
     Console.WriteLine("The IP address is: {0}", address);